-Consistent with new federal legislation, the Cape Cod Regional Transportation Plan is built on a performance-based planning approach with a vision statement, goals, objectives, performance measures and targets, strategies, and policies.
+The 2020 Cape Cod Regional Transportation Plan is built on a performance-based planning approach with a vision statement, goals, objectives, performance measures and targets, strategies, and policies.
+The 2024 RTP is currently under development.

-The RTP vision statement established the overarching vision of the document and is as follows:
+The 2020 RTP vision statement established the overarching vision of the document and is as follows: